 These are activities directly supported by the game.
 They are easy to pick up and do, and are guided by the game itself.

-Right now there are lots of daily quests to do in your Garrison.
+Right now there are lots of world quests to do.
 You can even use the LFG tool to find certain daily quests in other players Garrisons.
 These quests can be for gold, achievements, items, crafting materials, and so on.
 There are currently no daily quest hubs for max level in WoW.
-That is expected to change with 6.2 though!

 There are also cooking daily quests, fishing daily quests, and more available in your capital city.
 If you’re leveling these professions, or just want the gold, these are available.

 Dungeons are the main way to gear up for PvE in WoW.
 You and four allies can tackle a dungeon, or you and a few others can queue up through the LFG tool to fill whatever role you are missing.
 There is a daily bonus for queuing for a random dungeon, so consider that when you queue.
 Like Raids, there are different levels of dungeons.
 Each level will gear you up for the next (normal, Heroic, Mythic), and eventually gear you for Raiding.
 More on Raiding below.

 You can challenge your server (realm) and see how quickly you can complete a dungeon.
 Inside your LFG tool you’ll find Challenge Mode options.
 See how you stack up to the best your server has to offer!

 Battlegrounds are one place you can gear up for PvP.
 Battlegrounds, or BGs, can take anywhere from 10-15 minutes on average.
 They award Honor, Conquest points if you win, and a box based on how many points your team scored.
 If you get at least 500 points, you’ll get a strongbox that contains anything from gold to Conquest gear.